Spic and Span: History

 On June 15, 1926, Whistle Bottling Company of Johnsonburg, Pennsylvania, registered "Spic and Span" trademark No. 214,076 — washing and cleaning compound in crystal form with incidental water-softening properties.

 The modern cleaner was invented by housewives Elizabeth "Bet" MacDonald and Naomi Stenglein in Saginaw, Michigan in 1933.
 Their formula included equal parts of ground-up glue, sodium carbonate, and trisodium phosphate; though trisodium phosphate is no longer part of the modern formula out of a concern for environmental damage from phosphates making their way into waterways.
 Stenglein observed that testing in her house made it spotless, or "spick and span".
-They took the k off "spick" and started selling the product in brown envelopes to local markets.
+They took the k off "spick" and started selling the product to local markets.
 From 1933 to 1944, both families helped run their "Spic and Span Products Company".
 On January 29, 1945, Procter & Gamble, a major international manufacturer of household and personal products based in Cincinnati, Ohio, bought Spic and Span for $1.9 million.
 On August 30, 1949, Procter & Gamble registered the "Spic and Span" trademark (soluble cleaner, cleanser, and detergent).

 The product was advertised in many soap operas, serving as the main sponsor of Search for Tomorrow for two decades.

 The brand, along with Comet, was acquired by Prestige Brands in 2001.
 In 2018, Prestige Brands sold the brand to KIK Custom Products Inc. Procter & Gamble retained the rights to market the brand to the professional (non-home-consumer) market in the United States.